-When the results are examined for each of the 17 locations there is also no effect of Aglime on lupin yields on average.
-However, in any one year at some locations there have been occasions when either significant increases or decreases in lupin yields have occurred.
+At all of the 17 locations there is also no effect of aglime on lupin grain yield.
+However, in any one-year at some locations there have been occasions when either significant increases or decreases in lupin yields have occurred.
 For example, at one location, lupins showed no effect from liming in the 2nd season, then responded negatively in the 6th season and positively in the 8th season after liming.
-However, the average effect of Aglime on lupins at that location was 0%.
+However, the average effect of aglime on lupins at that location was 0%.

 Aglime of Australia encourages clients to tissue test regularly to ensure nutrients, particularly trace elements, are not limiting yield.

 To get the best results from liming if lupins are in the rotation, it is essential to ensure: